hoodiek/resist.guide/content/pages/security.md

 ## [Enigmail](https://www.enigmail.net/)
 Encrypt your email.

 Full stop.
 If you can't encrypt it, don't send it.

 Unencrypted emails, in the long term, destroy hope of progress and change, and result in people getting harassed, deported, and killed.

 Literally.

-2016
+2016 sucked.

 'nuff said.

 ### Mac Users
 GPG Keychain is your friend.